AdobeDocs/experience-platform.en/help/destinations/destination-sdk/file-based-destination-results-api.md

 ## Test activation results {#test-activation-results}

-You can test your activation results by making a GET request to the `authoring/testing/destinationInstance/{DESTINATION_INSTANCE_ID}` endpoint and providing the destination instance ID of the destination that you are testing, and the flow run IDs.
+You can test your activation results by making a GET request to the `authoring/testing/destinationInstance/{DESTINATION_INSTANCE_ID}` endpoint and providing the destination instance ID of the destination that you are testing, and the flow run IDs of the activated segments.

 ### API format